Jewish Students Unsure Of Next Steps After Meeting With UMN Administration

 “You would have thought that the least they could do is say ‘Yeah, of course you can speak before the Board of Regents.
 Of course we will also agree to some concrete steps of action.’”
 Roberts said.
 “Apparently, the store was given away to get them off the lawn in time for graduation.
 It is shocking.”

-At around 10:30 Thursday morning, the encampment on the Northrup Mall close to the Northrup Auditorium had covered a small portion of the lawn the tents, and the sidewalks and buildings, when dry, with chalked graffiti.
+At around 10:30 Thursday morning, the encampment on the Northrop Mall close to the Northrop Auditorium had covered a small portion of the lawn the tents, and the sidewalks and buildings, when dry, with chalked graffiti.
 More than a dozen buildings have been closed since 2 p.m.
 Monday, April 29, and they reopened at noon Thursday.
 Part of the school’s concessions was to allow the protesters to speak at the May 10 Regents meeting to make their case for divestment from Israel.

 “I appreciate that the disruption is gone,” Stewart said.
 “I don’t appreciate that they are getting rewarded for it.”